CooperControlsLab/Cooper_crazyflie_public/MATLAB Files/README.md

 The ROS interface and MATLAB files were done using version R2015B.
 It is necessary to have the Robotic System Toolbox for the communication between MATLAB and ROS.

+For matlab simulation to run properly, curve fitting toolbox and simscape electrical needed.

 ###Peter Corke's Robotic Toolbox files modified for the Crazyflie 2.0
 ####mdl_quadrotor.m
 Specifies the physical parameters and dimensions of the quad to be used in the Non-linear and linearised mathematical models.